-As Kobe Bryant embarked on the final stretch of his legendary NBA career in the 2015-16 season, I to shared a column I wrote for The Japan Times in March 2007, providing perspective from Kobe, during a brilliant stretch of his career, and from his father, Joe, then the Tokyo Apache coach.
-I’ve reposted the piece below.
+I wrote this column for The Japan Times in March 2007, providing perspective from Kobe Bryant, during a brilliant stretch of his career, and from his father, Joe, then the Tokyo Apache coach.

 Joe Bryant says condition key for Kobe